btroncone/learn-rxjs/operators/combination/mergeall.md

 ---

-:bulb: In many cases you can use [mergeMap](../transformation/mergemap.md) as a single operator instead!
+💡 In many cases you can use [mergeMap](../transformation/mergemap.md) as a single operator instead!

 ---